stealth-devs/Stealth-SDC-Sem6/README.md

 ## To run the game

 1. Clone the repository
+2. Check out the `develop` branch
-2. Open the project folder `HybridFarm` in Unity
+3. Open the project folder `HybridFarm` in Unity
-3. Open the `1.StealthInto` scene
+4. Open the `1.StealthInto` scene
-4. Press the play button in Unity
+5. Press the play button in Unity